 Wildcard Matching

 You can quickly send or get multiple files at once using local or remote pattern matching.
+You can also delete multiple remote files with pattern matching.
 The patterns are formed by including wildcard characters in the source pathnames.
 The exact syntax of the patterns depends on whether they are local or remote, and what operating systems are being used.

-The behavior of wildcards may vary depending on the operating system of the server.
+The behavior of wildcards will vary depending on the local and remote systems.
 For example, Windows only supports wildcards in the base name of the file, not in the path name.
-You can test which files will match a pattern by using the "-F" option.
+You can test which files will match a remote pattern by using the -F option.
+You can disable remote wildcards by using the -g or NoGlob option.

 * Star, Asterisk, Splat